Governance & Staff

 Christine holds a B.A. in Politics from Fairfield University, and an M.A. and Ph.D. in Political Science from the University of North Carolina at Chapel Hill.
 She currently serves as a faculty member of political science at Cedar Crest College.

-Chelsea holds a B.S. in accounting from Kutztown University, an M.S.
-Accounting from New England College, and is a certified public accountant (CPA), as well as certified in Human Resources Management.
+Chelsea supports the accounting activities of the LVAIC office.
+She holds a B.S. in Accounting from Kutztown University, an M.S. in Accounting from New England College, and is a Certified Public Accountant (CPA).
+She also holds a certificate in Human Resources Management.